marcel-goldschen-ohm/NEU-Spring-2019/README.md

 There are many environments in which you can run Python including starting it in a shell by typing `>>> python`.
 I recommend launching the Anaconda-Navigator and either opening a Jupyter Notebook which is a web-based python environment or using an environment that is similar to MATLAB such as Spyder.

+## Install R (optional)
+1. Go to [https://cran.revolutionanalytics.com/index.html] and download R. Run the installer.
+2. Go to [https://www.rstudio.com/] and download RStuio Desktop.
+This is an environment for running R that is similar to MATLAB.

 ## Install Julia (optional)
 Note, you can run Julia online at [https://juliabox.com] for free without having to install anything.